tymyrddin/purple/source/docs/distribution-networks/operating-context/system-portrait.md

 The operator serves a few million connections across electricity and gas.
-The estate runs to [tens of thousands of distribution substations](asset-base-and-constraints/asset-classes.md) converting medium to low voltage, tens of thousands of kilometres of cable, hundreds of thousands of meters, and secondary stations housing protection and control equipment.
+The estate runs to [tens of thousands of distribution substations](asset-base-and-constraints/asset-classes.md) converting medium to low voltage, tens of thousands of kilometres of cable, and a few million meters.
 A network operations centre monitors and switches both networks in real time.
 High-voltage operation is shared with the transmission operator through a joint venture, and metering traffic runs over a separate carrier network shared with other operators.